mariosknl/Music_Opinions-Ruby-on-Rails/README.md

 # USAGE
 - Type `localhost:3000` to the address bar of your browser
 - From now on, you have full entrance to the application.
-You can sign up, sign in with your new account etc.
+You can sign up, sign in with your new account, etc.

 # TESTS
 - Open your terminal and be sure you are in the root directory.